 Students endangering persons and/or property may lose bus-riding privileges immediately and for an indefinite period.

 (Policies 707, 708, 709, 710)

-period.
-(Policies 707, 708, 70 0 10 T1 : 10

-Grades First Occurrence Second Occurrence Third Occurrence

-Grades K-5 Parent/guardian/caregiver • Parent/guardian/

-contacted caregiver meeting

-• 1-3 days off the bus

-Additional occurrences are individually considered.
-Students may lose their bus

-riding privileges for a

-longer period of time,

-including the remainder of

-the school year.

-Grades 6-12 • Parent/guardian/ • Parent/guardian/

-caregiver contacted caregiver meeting

-• Up to 5 days off the bus • Up to 10 days off the

-bus

-Additional occurrences are

-individually considered.

-Students may lose their bus

-riding privileges for a

-longer period of time,

-including the remainder of

-the school year.
+Grades First Occurrence Second Occurrence Third Occurrence K-3 Parent/guardian/caregiver contacted Parent/guardian/caregiver contacted Parent/guardian/caregiver meeting 1-3 days off the bus Additional occurrences are individually considered.
+Students may lose their bus riding privileges for a longer period of time, including the remainder of the school year. tatute prohibits the use of suspension for stud 4-5 Parent/guardian/caregiver contacted Parent/guardian/caregiver contacted Parent/guardian/caregiver meeting 1-3 days off the bus Additional occurrences are individually considered.
+Students may lose their bus riding privileges for a longer period of time, including the remainder of the school year.
+6-8 Parent/guardian/caregiver contacted Parent/guardian/ caregiver contacted Up to 5 days off the bus Parent/guardian/ caregiver meeting Up to 10 days off the bus Additional occurrences are individually considered.
+Students may lose their bus riding privileges for a longer period of time, including the remainder of the school year.